 2. Flattery, but make it sexy

-Flattery will get you…everywhere.
-Just as in all other aspects of life, folks love being complimented during sex (especially those whose love language is words of affirmation).
-Confirm when something feels good or that you’re into what's going on. (“It feels so good when you suck my ear” and “I like it when you touch me there.”)
+Flattery will get you… everywhere.
+Well, at least with folks who enjoy being verbally complimented during sex.
+Confirm when something feels good or that you’re into what's going on.
+(Think: “It feels so good when you suck my ear” and “I like it when you touch me there.”)

 3. Get your inspiration from anywhere